r4victor/tenthousandmeters/content/blog/python_bts_06.md

 1. Dissassemble the code to bytecode.
 2. Study how the VM executes the dissassembled bytecode instructions.

 Let's apply this algorithm to the function `f`.
-The compiler translates its body to the following bytecode:
+The compiler translates the body of the function to the following bytecode:

 ```text
 $ python -m dis f.py